What role does accounting play in promoting economic growth? What does history tell us about this and what lessons can be learned for the future?

 This report looks at the costs and benefits of regulating SMEs’ financial reporting, at why SMEs may require a different regime from other businesses, and at what research can tell us about these questions.

-This report places the lessons learned from the EU's experience of using IFRS in a global context and provides insights & recommendations for jurisdictions that have recently adopted IFRS or are thinking of extending the application of IFRS reporting.
+Lessons learned from the EU's experience of using IFRS to provide insights and recommendations for jurisdictions considering using or extending the application of IFRS.

 The Effects of Mandatory IFRS Adoption in the EU: A Review of Empirical Research reviews academic research into the effects of mandatory adoption of IFRS in the EU and summarises what it tells us about the costs and benefits of adoption.

 This report in the Financial Reporting Faculty’s Information for Better Markets series examines the problems of disclosure in financial reporting and proposes a package of reforms (December 2013).

 Reporting business Risks: Meeting Expectations analyses problems with risk reporting and recommends how it can be improved in practice.

 This Information for Better Markets report argues that financial reporting should both reflect a firm’s business model and provide a reality check on the model and its execution (December 2010).